amoe/sinew/README.md

 (which is `[:div.desc]` in this example).
 The text-content of that element forms the description that's stored in Sinew's database.
 The same goes for the tags, except that the selector for this case may return multiple elements.

+Not every video may have tags, and that's pretty fine.

 ## License